Psychology Internship Training Program

 Method

 The primary training method is experiential.
-Interns spend approximately 55% of their time in direct service activities including providing individual, relationship, and group counseling; conducting clinical intakes; providing clinical supervision; engaging in consultation and outreach; conducting psychological assessments; and co-teaching a class.
-Interns co-facilitate therapy groups with permanent clinical staff members and may conduct relationship therapy under supervision once initial couples/relationship therapy training has been initiated.
+Interns spend approximately 55% of their time in direct service activities including providing individual, relationship, and group counseling; conducting clinical intakes; providing clinical supervision; engaging in consultation and outreach; and conducting psychological assessments.
+Interns co-facilitate therapy groups with permanent clinical staff members and may conduct relationship therapy.
 In addition, interns have four hours of protected time each week to engage in scholarly activities.

-While the UCC internship is generally a 40 hour per week experience, there is some variability due to the academic calendar and university holidays.
-During peak periods, interns can expect to work 40-45 hours per week; during university break periods, however, interns may be less heavily scheduled.
+The UCC internship is generally a 40 hour per week experience in order to satisify APA internship requirements, and any after hours work will need to be pre-approved.
+During university break periods, interns are still expected to work but may be less heavily scheduled within that 40 hours.
 The internship program is defined as a 2000 hour experience.
-Therefore, in a year comprised of 50 weeks, interns are responsible to average 40 hours per week in order to fulfill internship requirements.
 One-quarter of this time, or 500 hours, will be spent in the provision of direct service, or "Mental Health Therapy," as defined by Utah statute.

 Training methods and activities are sequential, cumulative, and graded in complexity.
 For example, interns acquire skills for conducting intake interviews in the following sequence:

-3. When prepared, interns conduct intake interviews in the presence of a permanent clinical staff member who observes and provides feedback; this is repeated until a permanent clinical staff member approves the intern to conduct intake interviews independently.
-This is referred to as being "cleared" for independent intakes
+- When prepared, interns conduct initial consultations in the presence of a permanent clinical staff member who observes and provides feedback; this is repeated until a permanent clinical staff member approves the intern to conduct initial consultations independently.
+This is referred to as being "cleared" for independent initial consultations.

-5. In the multidisciplinary Clinical Team meeting, interns present brief case conceptualizations and oral summaries of the intake assessment for case disposition, incorporating clinical interview assessment with data from the CCAPS
+- In the multidisciplinary clinical Team Meeting, interns present brief case conceptualizations and oral summaries of the initial consultation for case disposition.

-6. Interns receive feedback from the Team regarding their intake presentations
+- Interns receive feedback from the Team regarding their initial consultations.

-7. Interns may consult with their Team Leader or any other permanent clinical staff colleague regarding problematic intake interviews either during or after the session
+- Interns may consult with their Team Leader or any other permanent clinical staff colleague regarding problematic initial consultations either during or after the session.

 Training in other service delivery areas of the UCC is similarly sequential, cumulative, and graded in complexity.

-Training methods and activities also utilize the unique aspects of the environment at the University of Utah to provide comprehensive training and experience in principles of multiculturalism.
-For example, since ~20% of clients presenting for intake identify as members of the Church of Jesus Christ of Latter-day Saints (fka "Mormons"), a training module in the initial orientation and training schedule acquaints interns with cultural practices, religious beliefs, unique terminology, and church resources as they relate to the practice of psychotherapy in this public university.
+Training methods and activities also utilize the unique aspects of the environment at the University of Utah to provide comprehensive training and experience.
+For example, since ~20% of clients presenting for intake identify as members of the Church of Jesus Christ of Latter-day Saints (LDS), a training module in the initial orientation and training schedule acquaints interns with cultural practices, religious beliefs, unique terminology, and church resources as they relate to the practice of psychotherapy in this public university.
 Interns can use this knowledge and awareness with their clients, so as to communicate accurate empathy and develop appropriate treatment plans that are respectful of clients' religious, spiritual, and cultural values.

 Throughout the fall and spring semesters, interns attend the Critical Positionalities Seminar along with the four social work interns.
-This seminar embraces multimodal and multi-genre forms of inquiry into the implications of our positionalities as therapists and educators working in intercultural settings.
-Contrary to traditional approaches to multicultural training, this seminar rejects notions of cultural competency and mastery as sufficient preparation for counseling and educating diverse clientele.
-Instead, we invite participants to play with each other in the shadows of our own governing paradigms (Anzaldúa, 2002) as we search for new avenues of counseling and educating across differences.
+This seminar embraces multimodal and multi-genre forms of inquiry into the implications of our positionalities as therapists and educators.
+This seminar involves experiential activities that facilitate exploration and growth in the shadows of our own governing paradigms (Anzaldúa, 2002) as we search for new avenues of counseling and educating across differences.
 This includes having participants develop strong relationships with each other in order to practice vulnerability in the seminar.
 In the fall and spring semesters, interns are also expected to work with the Systems Intervention Project (SIP) coordinators to develop and implement a project using their theoretical and experiential knowledge.
 This project should center the voices of underserved populations and/or the embodied wisdom of those who live with different issues in order to better serve our campus community.

 Psychology interns receive two hours each week of regularly scheduled individual supervision with their primary supervisor, a psychologist who has been licensed for at least two years.
 All interns have two different primary supervisors at UCC during the training year (one for the fall semester, and another for the spring/summer semesters).
-In addition, interns receive a half-hour of individual supervision/training from their group therapy co-facilitator and a half-hour of small group supervision regarding their teaching.
+In addition, interns receive a half-hour of individual supervision/training from their group therapy co-facilitator.
 These supervisors/trainers may be from disciplines other than psychology (e.g., social work).
-Interns typically receive additional individual supervision on research, testing, and outreach/consultation activities from the persons responsible for training in those areas.
+Interns typically receive additional individual supervision on assessment, undergraduate mental health peer educator (MHPE) seminar faciliation, and outreach/consultation activities from the persons responsible for training in those areas.
 Interns also may receive individual supervision/consultation from any permanent staff member as needed.

-Interns typically receive 4-6 hours a week of small group supervision and training through consultation and seminar groups.
-These provide a forum for presentation of cases, discussion of clinical and multicultural issues, exchange of ideas, mini-lectures on selected topics, review of research and theoretical articles, and monitoring of ethical concerns.
-Some training seminars are exclusively for psychology interns (e.g., Psychology Training Seminar and Supervision of Supervision Seminar), some are for social work and psychology interns (e.g., UCC Training Seminar), and others are attended by interns and permanent clinical staff members (e.g., Clinical Case Consultation, and Clinical Teams).
+Interns typically receive 4-6 hours a week of small group supervision and training on topics such as supervision and assessment through meetings and seminars.
+These provide a forum for discussion of clinical issues, exchange of ideas, mini-lectures on selected topics, review of research and theoretical articles, and monitoring of ethical concerns.
+Some training seminars are exclusively for psychology interns (e.g., Supervision of Supervision Seminar), some are for 2nd year advanced social work practicum students and psychology interns (e.g., Groups seminar), and others are attended by interns and permanent clinical staff members (e.g., Teams).

 General Outcome Measures

-During orientation and training sessions at the beginning of the training year, interns work with the Training Director to plan and set goals for service delivery and training activities which include counseling, teaching, outreach/consultation, research, and providing clinical supervision.
-This initial plan is refined as the need arises, so that interns can adapt their training experiences in light of their own needs and those of the Center.
+During orientation and training sessions at the beginning of the training year, interns plan and set goals for service delivery and training activities which include counseling, MHPE seminar facilitation, outreach/consultation, research, and providing clinical supervision.
+This initial plan is refined as the need arises, so that interns can adapt their training experiences in light of their own needs and those of the center.

 Interns are expected to achieve intermediate to advanced competency in each of the 9 goal areas described above.
 Evaluation is both formative and summative.
-Interns receive performance feedback on a daily or weekly basis as they function in various capacities within the UCC.
-A Preliminary Review is held mid-way through Fall Semester where all permanent clinical staff members discuss their observations of each intern’s performance.
+Interns receive performance feedback on regular basis as they function in various capacities within the UCC.
+A preliminary review is held mid-way through fall semester where all permanent clinical staff members discuss their observations of each intern’s performance.
 If deficits are identified, then the primary supervisor discusses the concerns with the intern, and together they plan training experiences to increase the intern’s level of skill.
-There are two Performance Evaluations, one at the end of fall semester and one just prior to the end of the internship, where interns receive oral and written feedback concerning their performance.
+There are two formal evaluations, one at the end of fall semester and one just prior to the end of the internship, where interns receive oral and written feedback concerning their performance.
 If an intern’s performance is not considered to be at the intermediate or advanced level of competency then the supervisor, along with the Director of Training, works with the intern to develop a remediation plan so the intern can achieve the necessary level of proficiency to successfully complete the internship.

 Proximal evaluation measures include: